Whirlpool

 Safety first: Unplug the freezer before removing interior panels.
 Water and electricity are a dangerous combination.

-- Locate drain: Remove the rear interior panel to expose the evaporator.
+- Locate the drain: Remove the rear interior panel to expose the evaporator.
 The drain hole is usually at the bottom center of the drain trough.

-- Clear ice and debris: Use warm (not boiling) water in a turkey baster or squeeze bottle to flush the drain hole until water flows freely into the drain pan under the unit.
+- Clear ice and debris: Use warm (not boiling) water in a turkey baster or squeeze bottle to flush the drain hole until water flows freely into the drain pan located under the unit.

-- Check drain tube: From the rear, remove the lower access panel and locate the drain tube leading to the drain pan.
+- Check the drain tube: From the rear, remove the lower access panel and locate the drain tube leading to the drain pan.
 Ensure it is not kinked or blocked.
-Clean with a flexible brush if needed.
+Clean it with a flexible brush if needed.

-- Reassemble and monitor: After clearing, reassemble panels and monitor for further leaks over the next few days.
+- Reassemble and monitor: After clearing, reassemble the panels and monitor for further leaks over the next few days.

 Advertisements